ethdebug/format/_sources/format.md.txt

 from which a fully formal specification will be developed based on discussions generated around this document.

 Under this vague scope, it is worth noting some non-goals.
-This document is describes a debug format for EVM bytecode; support for other VMs is at least initially out of scope.
+This document describes a debug format for EVM bytecode; support for other VMs is at least initially out of scope.
 In addition, this proposal is necessarily geared towards the state of the Solidity/Vyper languages as they exist now.
 It cannot (and will not) account for any possible future changes to the source language